 Add easy-to-cook proteins

-In addition to the eggs, veggies, dumplings, and cheese, adding a simple protein that’s already cooked -- or easy to cook -- really ties your upgraded instant ramen together.
+In addition to the eggs, veggies, dumplings, and cheese, adding a simple protein that’s already cooked—or easy to cook—really ties your upgraded instant ramen together.
 I like cutting cubes of tofu, adding ground chicken, or even using fried spam, hot dogs, or frozen fish balls to my soup.
+If you have an H-Mart near you, or any Asian grocery store that is stocked up with frozen cuts of pork belly or beef brisket for hot pot, those work perfectly for ramen, too.
 With all these components, your instant ramen will have varied texture and flavor and might actually keep you full.